niekwit/pyseqtools/README.md

 ```
 Each line contains: original file name;new file name

-IMPORT NOTE: if your data is paired-end, only use the fastq files of mate 1 (read1).
+IMPORTANT NOTE: if your data is paired-end, only use the fastq files of mate 1 (read1).

 ### RNA-Seq analysis